-A mysterious man with the ability to summon Dimension Beasts as he pleases, Aim appears early and often in the plot to confront and antagonize Crowe.
-He's the bearer of the Sphere of the Lying Black Sheep, which renders him unable to tell the truth.
-Near the end of Hakai-hen, Asakim kills him and claims his Sphere for his own.
-However, Aim used the power of his Sphere to rewrite reality so that Asakim never killed him and only received a fake copy of the Lying Black Sheep.
-He returns to antagonize Crowe once more in Saisei-hen, pretending to be servile to Uther while scheming to take his Sphere, before confronting ZEXIS one last time; however, the world is wrapped up in so much lies and deceit that Aim becomes seemingly invincible — until Asakim faces him once again.
-Using the Sphere of the Truthful Goat he acquired, he forces Aim to disclose his past: he was originally a researcher named Hamal Argo who built his entire career on lies.
-Forced to face this truth, Aim's Sphere is weakened to the point of deactivation, and he's swiftly dispatched by Uther for his manipulation of Insaraum.
+Aim is the bearer of the Sphere of the "False Black Sheep" and infrequnetly appears throughout Hakai-hen to antagonize Crowe.
+Near the end of the game, Asakim kills him and claims his Sphere for his own.
+However, Aim survives thanks to using the unique abilities of the Lying Black Sheep, leaving Asakim with nothing but a fake copy of the Lying Black Sheep.
+Aim returns to harass Crowe once more in Saisei-hen, pretending to be servile to Uther while scheming to take his Sphere of the Inexhaustible Gourd, before confronting ZEXIS one last time.Because the world is wrapped up in so much lies and deceit, Aim becomes seemingly invincible, until Asakim faces him once again.
+Using something he previously acquired, Asakim forces Aim to disclose his past: he was originally a researcher named Hamal Argo who built his entire career on lies.
+Forced to face this truth, the Lying Black Sheep is weakened to the point of deactivation, and Aim is swiftly dispatched by Uther for his manipulation of Insaraum.

 The Chessmaster: Aim essentially orchestrated the entirety of the Second Super Robot Wars Z through deceit and impersonations, providing Anbrorn with dimensional technology and bringing Gaiou into the world of ZEXIS, all in order to awaken both the Swaying Scales and the Inexhaustible Gourd so that he may harvest them.